Completely eliminated my severe anxiety symptoms with three supplements!

 Messages

-I had hellish, unrelenting generalized anxiety disorder for several years, and, having tried hundreds of supplements (as well as SSRI drugs and TCA drugs) in my frantic efforts to treat it, I recently found 3 supplements that seem to pretty much eliminate my anxiety!
+I had hellish, unrelenting generalized anxiety disorder (GAD) for several years, and, having tried hundreds of supplements (as well as SSRI drugs and TCA drugs) in my frantic efforts to treat it, I recently found 3 supplements that seem to pretty much eliminate my anxiety!

 NAG should not be confused with glucosamine sulfate, which will not work for this anti-anxiety purpose.
 NAG may be inadvisable in Lyme disease, as theoretically it may feed the Borrelia bacteria (see here).
 NAG can aggravate asthma.
 If you are on warfarin, glucosamine can increase the risk of bleeding (see here).
 Glucosamine may raise intraocular pressure (see here).
 NAG is usually shellfish derived (however Swanson NAG is derived from fermented yeast, though Swanson say they cannot guarantee it is shellfish free).